 Light energy travels in the form of a wave as it travels.
-However, no matter is, essential to carry the light energy to travel.
-This is why light energy can travel through space where there is no air, whereas it is not the same with sound waves, as they have to travel through solids, liquids, or gas.
+However, no matter is, it is essential to carry light energy to travel.
+This is why light energy can travel through space where there is no air, whereas it is not the same as sound waves, as they have to travel through solids, liquids, or gas.
 Light energy is very swift and travels faster than anything else.

 Visible light is only one of the types of electromagnetic radiation produced by the sun.
-The electromagnetic defines the range of all possible radiation frequencies.
+Electromagnetics defines the range of all possible radiation frequencies.
 It shows various kinds of electromagnetic radiation from the sun, including ultraviolet rays and x-rays.

 How does light energy travel?

-Light energy travel in the form of waves, but is necessary to carry energy along to travel.
-This is why light can travel through space because space having no air.
-Light energy is very quick and fast than other sources of energy.
+Light energy travels in the form of waves but it is necessary to carry energy along to travel.
+This is why light can travel through space because space has no air.
+Light energy is very quick and faster than other sources of energy.
 Sun emits a large amount of electromagnetic radiation.

 The latter is particularly referred to as visible light of the electromagnetic spectrum.
-The visible light is that part of the electromagnetic spectrum that is associated with the sense of sight in animals as well as photosynthesis in plants and other photosynthetic organisms.
+Visible light is that part of the electromagnetic spectrum that is associated with the sense of sight in animals as well as photosynthesis in plants and other photosynthetic organisms.

 Source of light energy:

-On burning a fuel, it will produce a flame that emits light.
-This is used in earlier days during nights for vision before the invention of the electric bulb.
+On burning fuel, it will produce a flame that emits light.
+This was used earlier during the night for vision before the invention of the electric bulb.
 Examples are lanterns.